tawnunes/categoria-ameaca-BR/README.en.md

 ### Description

 This project was developed as an end-of-course work for obtaining the title of Data Science & Analytics specialist by the University of São Paulo.

+Note: all comments and directory and file names are in Portuguese(BR) because the project is focused on Brazilian users

 ### Background